How to thermally optimise your telescope

 Unlike normal tube currents, which tend to die down with time, such ‘inverse’ tube current processes can plague you all night.

-The good news is you can combat such effects by wrapping parts of your scope in a poorly radiating material such as shiny aluminium or add a layer of insulation.
+Combat such effects by wrapping parts of your telescope in a poorly-radiating material like shiny aluminium or a layer of insulation.

 The best way to check for any residual thermal issues before starting to observe is to perform a star test where you rack an eyepiece well inside focus.